-In addition to your internships, there are many other ways to engage in the scholarly world at Duquesne and elsewhere.
+In addition to internships, there are many other ways for students to engage in the scholarly world at Duquesne and elsewhere.
 Many students have their first chance to do so at the Graduate Student Research Symposium (GSRS) where they display posters and present papers about their work to an audience of faculty, students, and staff from across the university.

 In 2015 the Department of History established the Clio Awards -- which give cash awards to the three best student papers or posters presented by graduate History students at the GSRS.